Snake-oil, lobsters and lazy-thinking

 Does Peterson really value free speech and autonomy of thought or just for ‘autonomous’ individuals who agree with him?

-Peterson explains that people must speak their truth, find their voices or not only will they become bitter and resentful psychologically but metaphysically but "not only does your soul depend in it, I would say the fate of the world depends in it".
+Peterson explains that people must speak their truth, find their voices or not only will they become bitter and resentful psychologically but metaphysically: "not only does your soul depend in it, I would say the fate of the world depends in it".
 It’s a beautiful piece of encouragement of the kind he rightly says is all too often lacking for young people.
 Is it only aimed at young conservatives?
-Reading online commentary on Facebook and Reddit so many of his followers seem to ‘find their voices’ and ‘think for themselves’ by bitterly repeating his simplistic dismissals of ‘SJWs’, to the extent that I’m reminded of the Monty Python piece in the Life of Brian where Brian tells his followers they’re all individuals and all different and they agree in unison (except for one, wonderful voice, who claims he isn’t).
+Reading online commentary on Facebook and Reddit so many of his followers seem to ‘find their voices’ and ‘think for themselves’ by bitterly repeating his simplistic dismissals of ‘SJWs’, to the extent that I’m reminded of the scene in Monty Python’s the Life of Brian where Brian tells his followers they’re all individuals and all different and they agree and repeat this in unison (except for one, wonderful voice, who claims he isn’t).

 Climate change, inequality and ostriches